garethr/serf-master/README.md

   deciding what runs where.
 * Single event handler.
 I'd rather deal with logic about user events or roles within my code, rather than parameters to serf.
+* Make handlers sharable.
+You can simply extend `SerfHandler` and package up your own handlers, say `serf_master_haproxy`.

 Serf Master tries to do this, presented as a very small Python framework with no dependencies.
 Here's an example: